aleshaleksey/fansys23/12-equipment-economy.md

 The nature of an economy depends amongst other things upon the population density, abundance of resources and the available level of knowledge, magic and technology.
 The availability and costs of materials, good and services will vary accordingly.
 With this in mind three lists are presented: "ancient", "medieval" and "late".

-Of course if a group has its own setting, with its own specifics, then all of this should be adjusted accordingly.
+Of course if a group has its own setting, with its own specifics, then the group can make adjustments to economic aspects of this chapter.

 ___